Fahim-Hassan-Ovi/library-management-with-express-typescript-mongodb/README.md

 - ✅ Aggregation

-## To run this project need to install
+## ▶️ run  To run this project need to install
 - mongoose
 - express.js
 - typescript